-Milestones: AGRY2020 Soils and Fertilizers, AGRP1125 Fundamen. of Plant Protection, CHEM1211 Principles of Chemistry I, CHEM1211L Principles of Chemistry II Lab, CHEM1212 Principles of Chemistry II/CHEM1212L Principles of Chemistry II Lab require "C" or better.
+Milestones: AGRY2020 Soils and Fertilizers, AGRP1125 Fundamen. of Plant Protection, CHEM1211 Principles of Chemistry I, CHEM1211L Principles of Chemistry II Lab, CHEM1212 Principles of Chemistry II Lab require "C" or better.
 If you are in this track to prepare for graduate school and your GPA is <3.0, consider changing tracks.
 You are now eligible to complete a for-credit internship.
 Consult with your advisor to determine which internship course and opportunity is appropriate.
 Seek opportunities to network within the agricultural industry.
 Attend Career Connections.